catzy007/catzy007.github.io/posts/2022-09-26-my-attempt-to-5ghz-usb-wifi-access-point-part-2/content.md

 	</div>
 	<div class="col-sm-4"></div>
 </div>
-Using USB Hub, the controller technically only see one device connected so hopefully will use USB 2.0 ECHI all the time.
+Using USB Hub, the controller technically only see one device connected so hopefully it will use USB 2.0 ECHI all the time.
 Only downside is that the bandwidth become shared between connected devices.
 In my testing i have this 1$ USB Hub laying around, then i plug all of my USB devices to it and this is what i got.
 <div class="row">
 	<div class="col-sm-2"></div>
 	<div class="col-sm-8">